collab-tools/collab-db-logging/README.md

 require('collab-db-logging')(databaseConfig);
 ```

+## Update Table
+Currently this is linked to the `collab` project, in order to alter a table, need to delete and re-run the `collab` project or write a altering query.

 Lookup on [Sequelize Docs](http://docs.sequelizejs.com/en/v3/) to understand how to use each of the model and their class methods within the library.